markavitale/aoc/2021/README.md

 # AdventOfCode2021

-Answers to the Advent of Code 2021.
+Solutions to the Advent of Code 2021 puzzles.